Why Am I Nervous for a Job Interview

 Performance Anxiety and Meta-Anxiety

-Many candidates don’t only fear failing the interview.
+Many candidates don’t just fear failing the interview.
 They fear being nervous in the interview and letting that nervousness ruin them.
-That fear of fear (meta-anxiety) compounds symptoms: worrying about your voice shakes makes your voice shake more.
+That fear of fear (meta-anxiety) compounds symptoms: worrying about your voice shaking makes your voice shake more.

 Acceptance and reappraisal strategies, combined with concrete preparation, break that cycle.